vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. In the **EXPLORER** pane, click **Program.cs**.

-1. Locate and review the using statements - most have been used in earlier labs.
-However, two new namespaces have been added:
+1. Locate and review the using statements.
+Notice the namespace listed below:

     ```csharp
     using Azure.Messaging.EventHubs;
-    using Azure.Messaging.EventHubs.Consumer;
     ```

-    Both of these namespaces originate from the [**Azure.Messaging.EventHubs** NuGet package](https://www.nuget.org/packages/Azure.Messaging.EventHubs/).
+    This namespace originates from the [**Azure.Messaging.EventHubs** NuGet package](https://www.nuget.org/packages/Azure.Messaging.EventHubs/).
 This client library allows for both publishing and consuming events using Azure Event Hubs.
 In this lab, the library will be configured to connect to the IoT Hub built-in EventHub compatible endpoint.

     > **Note**: The NuGet package can be installed with the following command: `dotnet add package Azure.Messaging.EventHubs` and further information can be found at the link below:
     > * [Azure Event Hubs client library for .NET - Version 5.5.0](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/messaging.eventhubs-readme?view=azure-dotnet)